Scaleable-solutions/Connecting-Swift-to-Dynamics-CRM-Online-using-SOAP-endpoint/README.md

 # SOAP-Authentication-in-Dynamics-CRM-using-Swift

-Apps not built on the .NET Framework, can access Microsoft Dynamics CRM business data through the SOAP and OData endpoints of the organization web service.
-In this tutorial we will see how to perform SOAP authentication in Microsoft Dynamics CRM using Swift.
+Non .Net clients can access Microsoft Dynamics CRM business data using SOAP end point or Web API.
+In this tutorial we will see how to perform SOAP authentication in Microsoft Dynamics CRM from Swift.
 We have made a sample application which sends WhoAmIRequest and CRM responds back with the logged in username.
 ---------

 #Working